Will Davis (baseball): Coaching career

 In 2021 the rebuild was complete with the Cardinals having a winning season and reaching the postseason for the first time since 2017.

 The 2022 Lamar Cardinals enjoyed their best season in roughly a decade going 37-21 with a 20-10 record in the WAC good enough for a 2nd place finish.
 The Cardinals enjoyed wins over perennial powers Rice (twice), Houston, and eventual national runner-up Oklahoma.

 Davis followed up 2022 with another successful season in 2023 going 32-23 and finishing in 3rd place in the Southland Conference.
 The Cardinals defeated Kansas State, Houston, Baylor, #5 Texas A&M, and eventual national semifinalist TCU.
 Lamar Catcher Ryan Snell was named Southland Conference Player of the Year and a Buster Posey Award Finalist.

 The Cardinals finished 2024 with the best record in Lamar history at 44-15.
 The season was highlighted by a sweep of Big 12 Champion Oklahoma on the road.
 Davis earned the Clay Gould Coach of the Year award for the Southland's top coach.
 Brooks Caple won Southland Conference Pitcher of the Year and the Cardinals eclipsed the 40-win mark and won a conference championship for the first time since 2004.
 Davis was named to Baseball America's top 50 coaches to watch for the Summer of 2024.

 The 2025 season produced many of the same results.
 The Cardinals finished with 40 wins in back-to-back seasons for the first time since 2003-2004.
 Damian Ruiz was named Southland Conference Hitter of the Year, marking the 3rd year in a row that the Cardinals had a POY (Snell & Caple).

+Davis will begin his tenure as the head baseball coach at the University of Houston in 2027.

-Coaching Catchers
+Coaching catchers

 Davis has developed a reputation as one of the premier catching coaches in the nation.
 Four of his catchers at LSU were drafted: Kade Scivicque (4th Round), Tyler Moore (5th Round) Michael Papierski (9th Round), and Chris Chinea (17th Round) while three more at Lamar have played professional baseball: Bryndan Arredondo (22nd Round), Anthony Quirion (free agent sign), and Ryan Snell (7th Round).

 Michael Papierski has since made it to the Major Leagues while Scivicque and Ryan Snell were both named All-Americans and Buster Posey (formerly Johnny Bench) Award Finalists.